Rydra/melange/README.md

 pip install melange
 ```

-## How to get started ##
+## Preliminaries ##

-NOTE: Bear in mind that you'll require an AWS account configured in your system
+For Melange to properly work you'll require an AWS account configured in your system
-(environment variables, .aws/credentials file...) and the user you supply must have SNS + SQS
+(environment variables, .aws/credentials file...) and you must have SNS + SQS
 permissions to create queues and topics, publish messages and perform subcriptions.
 I prefer to use environment variables.
-These are the AWS environment variables you would need:
+These are the AWS environment variables you would need if
+you want to go with the environment variables route:

 ```
 # Extracted from http://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html